My 2019 in review: freshman year, leaving college, a summer at Google, and joining a startup. Some notes on 2020 and beyond.

 There are a few things about my situation that made it easier for me to take time off — here are some practical considerations to determine whether it’s right for you.
 It’s been an awesome experience for me and I’m happy to chat at [email protected], but as many things are, it’s highly dependent on your individual situation and the only person really qualified to make a decision is you.

 This is an opinion and is for informational purposes only.
 You should not construe this information as legal, tax, investment, or financial advice.
 This is not a solicitation to buy or sell securities.
-You should consult your own legal, tax, investment, or financial advisors before engaging in any transaction.
+You should consult your own legal, tax, investment, or financial advisers before engaging in any transaction.

 If you drop out and lose full-time student status, you might have to start paying back your student loans or lose your grant aid (I lost my National Merit Scholarship).
 You should read the terms of your aid and understand the financial consequences of disenrollment before making any decision.

 I’m lucky to have U.S. citizenship, but if you’re an international student, dropping out of college might compromise your visa status.

 I don’t have much else to say other than that the system is messed up; two of our founders are international and we’ve spent a significant amount of time figuring out work authorization.